baxxos/Scanpath-Evaluator/README.md

 * Upgrade frontend JS to ES6
 * Hash passwords on the [client side](https://crackstation.net/hashing-security.htm) as well
 * Ditch the user dataset folders and store the scanpath data in database (formatted as JSON) instead
+* Create a branch for Bootstrap 4 beta upgrade